fgassert/responsive-app/README.md

 ### Option 2: Jekyll + GitHub Pages

-The Responsive App framework is built using [Jekyll](http://jekyllrb.com) and [Stylus](http://learnboost.github.io/stylus/) for css preprocessing.

-Jekyll uses the [Liquid](http://liquidmarkup.org) templating engine.
+The Responsive App framework is built using [Jekyll](http://jekyllrb.com) which uses the [Liquid](http://liquidmarkup.org) templating engine.

 `_templates/ra.html` is the main template for the Responsive app framework.
 The files in `_includes` hold the html content for the app.